elmahio/documentation/docs/logging-to-elmah-io-from-web-api.md

 # Logging from Web API

 Web API provides its own mechanism for handling errors, why ELMAH’s modules and handlers doesn’t work there.
-Luckily Richard Dingwall created the [Elmah.Contrib.WebApi](https://www.nuget.org/packages/Elmah.Contrib.WebApi/) NuGet package to fix this.
+Luckily, Richard Dingwall created the [Elmah.Contrib.WebApi](https://www.nuget.org/packages/Elmah.Contrib.WebApi/) NuGet package to fix this.

 To start logging exceptions from Web API, install the NuGet packages: